 #include <unistd.h> unsigned int sleep(unsigned int seconds);

 The caller is suspended from execution for the number of seconds specified by the argument.
 The actual suspension time may be less than that requested because any caught signal will terminate the sleep() following execution of that signal's catching routine.
 The suspension time may be longer than requested by an arbitrary amount because of the scheduling of other activity in the system.
-The value returned by sleep() will be the ``unslept'' amount (the requested time minus the time actually slept) if the caller incurred premature arousal because of a caught signal.
+The value returned by sleep() will be the “unslept” amount (the requested time minus the time actually slept) if the caller is woken early by the delivery of a signal.

 The use of the sleep() function has no effect on the action or blockage of any signal.
 In a multithreaded process, only the invoking thread is suspended from execution.

 See attributes(7) for descriptions of the following attributes: